Tilea Campaign, Part 35

 …….

 As I have already alluded to, in the north west, Lord Alessio Falconi’s alliance army fought two great battles, first defeating the vampire duchess at the Second Battle of Pontremola, then driving out the last of the undead forces from the city of Ebino.
 Not only were the undead armies annihilated, but the vampire duchess herself and nearly all her lieutenants were finally, truly killed.
-Determined to see his grim task through to its conclusion, despite the threat to his own realm presented by the Sartosan pirates raiding the peninsula’s southern coasts, Lord Alessio forces are even now probing the nightmare realm of Miragliano …
+Determined to see his grim task through to its conclusion, despite the threat to his own realm presented by the Sartosan pirates raiding the peninsula’s southern coasts, Lord Alessio’s forces are even now probing the border of the nightmarish realm of Miragliano.

 OLYMPUS DIGITAL CAMERA

-… intending to cleanse the city state of all corruption.
 In his first victory, the Portomaggioran and Reman soldiers recaptured the carroccio looted by the vampires’ servants from Arch-Lector Calictus II’s defeated army.
 Lord Alessio has ordered that this be re-sanctified to holy Morr, so it can be used to help in the cleansing necessary in the rotten realm of Miragliano.
-A young priest from Campogrotta has travelled to assist Father Bendali in this task.
+It will be a sign that the curse of undeath is not indissoluble.
+Priests from Campogrotta have travelled west to assist Father Bendali in this task.

 Season13EndRemanGun1